ericmjl/thesis/text/01-introduction.md

 2. Maximum likelihood (statistical point estimation of a tree)
 3. Bayesian inference (statistical reconstruction of ensemble of trees)

-Tree construction is done as follows: given a matrix of **character states** (columns) against **samples** (rows) that are assumed to be independently evolving, we want to find the tree representation of the distance matrix that best reconstructs the evolutionary history of the samples.
+Tree construction is done as follows: given a matrix of **character states** (columns) against **samples** (rows) that are assumed to be independently evolving (#figure), we want to find the tree representation of the distance matrix that best reconstructs the evolutionary history of the samples (#figure).
 Prior to the advent of molecular sequence information, the character states that were used were morphological features, such as wings span and bone sizes.
-With molecular information, multiple sequence alignments are used as the input data, with the character states being the
+With the advent of molecular sequence data, multiple sequence alignments are used as the input data, with the character states being the individual positions[^charevolve].

+[^charevolve]: The assumption that character states evolve independently is still used in modern phylogenetic analyses, even though we know that this does not necessarily hold true, such as in the case of co-evolving sites due to epistatic interactions in a protein.

 ### Maximum Parsimony